 If performing a Thermal Shift Assay, add SYPRO Orange dye to the protein sample to a final concentration of 20x [1-CU].
 Mix either by inversion or brief vortexing [2-MED].

 Protein sample as talent adds SYPRO Orange dye there to a final concentration of 20x.
+SLATED AS 2.4.1 BY MISTAKE

 Talent mixes the sample by inversion or brief vortexing.